 - 1. Fighting

 - 2. Vandalizing

 - 3. Foul language and gestures

-- 4. Forgery and cheating
+- 4. Forgery/cheating /plagiarism

 - 5. Bullying/disrespect of peers

 - 6. Disrespect of any school personnel

-- 7. Use of electronic devices in school
+- 7. Use of personal electronic devices in school

-- 8. Carrying any weapon type object onto school grounds

-- 9. Loss of calendar/assignment book

 Continuance of negative behavior actions, either Class I and/or Class II, may result in suspension or expulsion.